TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 3.4 =
+* Addition correction for link count in category listing

 = 3.3.9 =
 * Corrected link count in category listing to disregard hidden links is Show Hidden option is disabled